erikfredner/dsst289-2024/syllabus.md

 Generative artificial intelligence (GenAI) programs, especially large language models (LLMs), can be useful tools for coding.
 However, over reliance on LLMs or other resources where you can copy answers to programming problems directly (e.g., StackOverflow) will impede your learning.

-Moreover, LLMs often answer questions incorrectly and/or using different methodologies than those we study in class.
-This is referred to as ["hallucination"](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)).
-In order to be an effective user of these technologies, it is crucial for you to recognize when and how that happens.
+Moreover, LLMs sometimes answer questions incorrectly and/or using different methodologies than those we study in class.
+When LLMs make stuff up (e.g., libraries that don't exist), this is referred to as ["hallucination"](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)).
+In order to be an effective user of these technologies, it is crucial for you to recognize when that happens and how to respond.

 ### Prohibited uses of GenAI